November 30, 2015 by Matt Shipman

 By using different substrates and changing the duration of the laser pulse, the researchers can also control how quickly the carbon cools.
 By changing the rate of cooling, they are able to create diamond structures within the Q-carbon.

 "We can create diamond nanoneedles or microneedles, nanodots, or large-area diamond films, with applications for drug delivery, industrial processes and for creating high-temperature switches and power electronics," Narayan says.
 "These diamond objects have a single-crystalline structure, making them stronger than polycrystalline materials.
-And it is all done at and at ambient atmosphere – we're basically using a laser like the ones used for laser eye surgery.
+And it is all done at room temperature and at ambient atmosphere – we're basically using a laser like the ones used for laser eye surgery.
 So, not only does this allow us to develop new applications, but the process itself is relatively inexpensive."

 And, if researchers want to convert more of the Q-carbon to diamond, they can simply repeat the laser-pulse/cooling process.